mittalmanishindia/AI-Applications/README.md

 - A set of demos for document processing, scheduling, classification, fraud assessment, summarization, and web UI
 - A starting point for building more advanced AI projects

-## What this repo is not

-- It is not a curated library of fully agentic AI systems
-- It does not yet contain autonomous, multi-step LLM agents that plan, execute, and self-correct

-## Recommended next step

 If you want a public repository dedicated to true AI agents, create a separate repo for the next step and keep this repo as `AI Solutions` or `AI Applications`.